spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 :::

-### Prerequisites
+## Prerequisites

-- An AMD64 Linux environment with connectivity to the target platform where you are installing Palette.
+- An x86 Linux jumpbox or bastion host with connectivity to the target platform where you are installing Palette.

 - 30 GB of disk space available for the airgap setup binary and temporary files.
 The airgap content uncompessed is approximately 20 GB.